5uryansh/AdobeGenSolve_AI-nsteins_Prophecy/README.md

 ```
 python main.py --task occlusion --path dataset\occlusion1.csv
 ```

+**Note**: For regularisation problems that contain fragmented polylines, please use `--task fragmented`

 #### Step 3
 The resulting file is in `.csv` format stored at `output\outputfile.csv`.